Compare kit car insurance for your DIY dynamo

 When comparing policies and approaching providers, always enquire about salvage retention rights.
 In the event of a total loss claim, certain expensive parts may have escaped damage and could be used again.

-In some policies this sort of cover is included in the terms and conditions.
+In some policies, this sort of cover is included in the terms and conditions.
 In other cases it could be available as a bolt-on to a policy for additional cost.
+Either way, be sure you know you're covered as it could save you a lot of money down the line.

-Kit cars are often used for hobby driving, either on tracks or off-road, and the activity may have an impact on your insurance.
+Kit cars are often used for hobby driving, either on tracks or off-road.
+The activity of choice can be crucial in determining your cover, and how you plan on driving your car can have a notable impact on your insurance.

-If you intend using your kit car at track days, ensure you inform your insurance provider.
+If you intend using your kit car at track days, be sure to inform your insurance provider.
 Many companies will offer daily bolt-on policies to cover this activity for the specific time you're on the track.
-If you're a racing enthusiast who uses tracks regularly then this may be factored into your annual premium at a cost.
+If you're a racing enthusiast who uses tracks regularly, it may be worth factoring this into your annual premium.

-Off-road activity isn't considered by insurers to be as high risk an activity as track or rally days because the statistical likelihood of a collision with another vehicle is a lot lower.
+Off-road activity isn't considered by insurers to be as high risk an activity as track or rally days, primarily because the statistical likelihood of a collision with another vehicle is a lot lower.

 Build the car yourself

 Many kit car companies can build the vehicle for you at a cost.
-But, as you've not put the elbow grease in yourself, some underwriters could consider you a higher risk.
+However, as you've not put the elbow grease in yourself, some underwriters could consider you a higher risk.

 Join a kit car club

-Club member enthusiasts are considered as less likely to be dangerous drivers.
+Another great way of finding cheap kit car insurance is to join a specialist kit car club.
+Club members and enthusiasts are widely considered less likely to be dangerous drivers.
 Cherishing their build like a family member, their dedication is recognised by certain providers.

 While there can be qualifications with regard to very low-mileage motorists, it's generally considered that the less time you spend on the road, the less of an insurance risk you are.